ICC Surgical Technology commencement scheduled for July 16

-FULTON - Several area residents are expected to participate in the commencement ceremony for Itawamba Community College’s Surgical Technology program July 16.
+Several area residents are expected to participate in the commencement ceremony for Itawamba Community College’s Surgical Technology program, July 16.

 They include Lauren Beard of Aberdeen; Jared Callihan of Amory; Alexandria Norman of Belmont; Olivia Tolar of Booneville; Jacob Foley, Elizabeth Wilson, both of Fulton; Abby Mason of Golden; Brielle Thompson of Guntown; Leah Gentry of Nettleton; Kallie Morris of Pontotoc; Kizzie Cox of Shannon; Binita Barath and Edgar Zuniga, both of Tupelo.